STOVERSTOWN -- In most high school and American Legion baseball games, substituting players is a common occurrence.

 When Cyrus Tome stepped to the plate in the top of the eighth inning, Spring Grove coach Matt Spangler approached Dutterer.
 Tome, who entered the game the previous inning, was never announced as a substitute by Dutterer to the Spring Grove scorekeeper or bench.

-Dutterer, in fact, didn't even have the
+Dutterer, in fact, didn't even have the change on his own scorecard.

 That set off a brief delay, during which Spangler considered protesting the contest.
 Play continued on, however, and Dallastown pushed across three runs in the inning and shut down the hosts in the bottom of the frame to claim a 6-3 victory.